Who Is Mindy Cohn?

 Mindy Cohn was born on May 20, 1966 in Los Angeles, California.
 She was discovered when producers of the show The Facts of Life visited Westlake School in North Hollywood, California and Cohn was cast as the sweet and sarcastic Natalie Greene.
-More recently, Cohn has made her mark as a voiceover actress for such animated shows as What's New, Scooby Doo? earned her a nomination for a Daytime Emmy.
+More recently, Cohn has made her mark as a voiceover actress for such animated shows as What's New, Scooby Doo?, which earned her an Emmy nomination.

 Cohn portrayed Greene from 1979 to the series' end in 1988.
 During that time, Cohn was nominated for three Young Artist Awards.
 She also appeared with several big-name co-stars including Molly Ringwald, Cloris Leachman, and even George Clooney, who was cast as a handyman for one season.

 After the show ended, Cohn went to college at Loyola Marymount University, where she graduated with a degree in Anthropology.
 She also took acting classes, and did some theater in New York.
 She made a few guest appearances on shows such as Dream On and Suddenly Susan.
 Her success after Facts of Life was limited, with Cohn struggling to gain larger roles.

-More recently, however, Cohn has made her mark as a voiceover actress for such animated shows as Dexter's Laboratory and Kim Possible.
+In more recent years, Cohn has made her mark as a voiceover actress for such animated shows as Dexter's Laboratory and Kim Possible.
 In 2003, her voice work on the show What's New, Scooby Doo? earned her a nomination for a Daytime Emmy.
-She continues to do voicework for the successful Scooby Doo series as the voice of Velma Dinkley, until the show ended in 2015.
+She did voice work for the successful Scooby Doo series as the voice of Velma Dinkley, until the show ended in 2015.

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!